Kobdik/di-app/readme.md

 As said in my favorite book (**Node.js Design Patterns** ISBN 978-1-83921-411-0):
 > The nature of JavaScript affects traditional design patterns.
 There are so many ways in which traditional design patterns can be implemented in JavaScript that the traditional, strongly object-oriented implementation stops being relevant.

-Class as service is a more flexible approach than instance creation by constructor.
+Class as a service is a more flexible approach than using a constructor as a dependency injection function.
 Constructor arguments stay free from dependencies.
 There is no need to register constants as input services.

 ``` js
 // class-a.js